 ● Inspiring Change: Your data should create meaning for your business and inspire change.

-● Impactful: When your data tells a story to potential customers and investors, it creates a better impact and brings the desired response!
+● Impactful: Your data tells a story to potential customers and investors, and creates a lasting impact

 Elements of a Good Story

-To impart clarity to your story, there are four critical elements: set the stage, know your audience, plan your story, and keep room for explorations.
+To impart clarity to your data story, here are the four critical elements:

 It is critical for the audience to get some context on the data they’re viewing.